 Yet… There are students who spent lesser effort (still hardworking) and score excellent results.
 I was one of them.

 As a student, I couldn’t be bothered.
 All I know is, I have a very distinct advantage over my peers in scoring for exams.
-To me, they were just mindlessly, and hopelessly, putting effort into questions after questions, without much improvements.
+To me, they were just mindlessly, and hopelessly, putting effort into questions after questions, without improvements.

 Inefficient drilling that yielded minimal results.

-But as an educator, I pondered over this a long time.
+But as an educator, I pondered over this for a long time.
 Until one day… I realised the difference.
 The hardworking students who seemingly spent lesser effort but score better understand that exam preparation is most efficient by preparing for the different question patterns.

 What exactly does it mean to prepare for different question patterns?